Wound Dehiscence

 Management of Full Dehiscence

-For the majority of patients, closure is usually done in theatres with large interrupted sutures, avoiding excessive tension.
-In small number of cases, closure is inappropriate or unsafe (e.g. gross abdominal sepsis, necrotising fasciitis of abdominal wall), and can be managed as an open abdomen (e.g. using a vacuum dressing), or using a bridging mesh.
+In a small number of cases, primary closure of the is inappropriate or unsafe (e.g. gross abdominal sepsis, necrotising fasciitis of abdominal wall) and requires to be managed as an open abdomen (e.g. using a negative pressure dressing) or using a bridging mesh.

 Prevention